Move Schedules: Fast persistence computations in coarse dynamic settings: Our contribution: Move Schedules

-Common edit distances found in the literature expressed as specializations of $\beta$ are given below: \begin{enumerate} \item (no restriction on $i,j,k,l$) $\implies$ $\beta$ is called a \emph{block interchange} \item $j = k$ $\implies$ $\beta$ swaps adjacent intervals, called a \emph{transposition} \item $j = i+1$ and $l = k+1$ $\implies$ $\beta$ swaps two not necessarily adjacent elements, called an \emph{exchange}\footnote{In comparative genomics, exchanging two elements is sometimes called a \emph{super short transposition}.} \end{enumerate} Both the difficulty of obtaining a minimal sorting and the size of $d_\Sigma(p,q)$ vary dramatically with the choice of $\Sigma$.
-For example, while sorting by transpositions and reversals is NP-hard, and sorting by prefix transpositions (i.e., when $i=1$ always) is unknown, there are polynomial time algorithms for sorting by block interchanges, exchanges, and prefix exchanges~\cite{labarre2013lower}.
-Sorting by adjacent transpositions can be achieved in many ways: any sorting algorithm that exchanges two adjacent elements during its execution (e.g. bubble sort, insertion sort, merge sort) yields a sorting of size $K_\tau(p, q)$.
+Perhaps surprisingly, small changes to the set of allowable edit operations $\Sigma$ dramatically affect both the size of $d_\Sigma(p,q)$ and the difficulty of obtaining a minimal sorting.
+For example, while sorting by transpositions and reversals is NP-hard and sorting by prefix transpositions is unknown, there are polynomial time algorithms for sorting by block interchanges, exchanges, and prefix exchanges~\cite{labarre2013lower}.
+Sorting by adjacent transpositions can be achieved in many ways: any sorting algorithm that exchanges two adjacent elements during its execution (e.g. bubble sort, insertion sort) yields a sorting of size $K_\tau(p, q)$.

 Here we consider sorting by moves.
-In terms of permutations, a permutation $m_{ij}$ that moves $i$ to $j$ in $[m]$, for $i < j$, corresponds to:
+Using permutations, a \emph{move operation} $m_{ij}$ that moves $i$ to $j$ in $[m]$, for $i < j$, corresponds to the circular rotation:

-In the context of edit operations, observe that a move operation can be interpreted as the composition of a deletion operation followed by an insertion operation: